davidrasm/MolEpi/_posts/tutorials/2020-01-03-phylogeo-week3.markdown

 In the Site Model panel, we will use a gamma site model with four rate categories, so enter '4' next to Gamma Category Count.
 A HKY substitution model should be sufficient for this data.
 The Site Model panel should look like the screenshot below.

 <img src="{{site.baseurl}}/assets/img/tutorials/week3/site_model.png" alt="Setting up the site model" width="600" height="400">

+Note may want to give a more reasonable rate like 0.00001

 In the Clock Model panel we do not need to change anything because we will use a strict clock model but we will not estimate the Clock.rate since we do not have a way of calibrating the molecular clock for the nuclear genes used here.
 Time will therefore be in units of arbitrary time for our analysis, but we can still reconstruct the ancestral locations of lineages through.
 BEAST however likes to force you to either estimate the clock rate or the substitution rate, so to prevent this from happening click ***Mode*** and then unselect ***Automatic set clock rate***.
 In the Create new trait windown you can give the trait a name like *location*, then select OK.